Attending a funeral

 Bereavement Services office

-You can contact us online or call 01245 605630.
+You can contact us online or call us on 01245 605630.

 Crematorium and burial services

-- place flowers or vases in the Memorial Chapel
+- 30 in the North Chapel

 The Cemetery grounds are open every day, including bank holidays.
-You can view the opening times.